input-output-hk/marlowe-cardano/marlowe/specification/marlowe-cardano-specification.md

 This specification relies on the following properties of `Plutus.V1.Ledger.Value` in the `plutus-ledger-api` package:
 1. `instance Monoid Value`, where `mempty` is zero value for all tokens and `mappend` sums the amounts of corresponding token types.
-2. `leq` is a partial ordering requiring that quantity of each token in the first operand is less than or equal to quanity of the corresponding token in the second operand, where a missing token in one operand represents a zero quantity.
+2. `leq` is a partial ordering requiring that quantity of each token in the first operand is less than or equal to quantity of the corresponding token in the second operand, where a missing token in one operand represents a zero quantity.

 ### Relationship between Marlowe Validator and Semantics